LouiseSteward/learn/child-healthcare/text/quiz-02.md

 	-	Only in countries where polio is still a common problem.
 	-	Only to healthy term infants who are breastfed.
 	+	To both breastfed and bottle-fed infants.
-	-	Only if the parents ask for it.
+	-	Only if the parent or caregiver asks for it.
 9. Oral polio immunisation should not be given to children:
 	-	Who are breastfed.
 	-	Who are malnourished.